 Language apps are hot these days.
 Anyone with a phone (pretty much everyone) can easily download one of the many language learning apps and get started in minutes.
 However, quantity does not necessarily equate to quality, and I know plenty of people who install every app for their target language but rarely use any of them.
 In many cases, the ease of access to these tools often causes people to forget they have them or postpone studying for later.
 Don’t be one of them!

-Duolingo deserves a mention for being pretty much the first app to implement the gamification of learning.
+Duolingo deserves a special mention for being the first app to implement the gamification of learning.
 A gamified approach to goal setting has been shown to help people achieve their goals.
 Gamification of learning makes it fun, enhancing your chances of maintaining this method of practice.
 Note that Duolingo mixes European Spanish and the Spanish of other countries.
 At least, it’s not clear which accents and dialects the app is presenting.

 While apps like these can help you pick up vocabulary, they will not teach you usable Spanish on their own, and you should see them as a supplement to other methods.
 The nearest thing to a complete course in this category of Spanish-learning tools is Mondly, which will give you a more comprehensive and immersive grounding in the language.